netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 ![](images/grafana-import.png)

-8. ADC dashboard displays the stats of the Ingress Gateway and Citrix ADC CPX sidecar proxies.
+8. NetScaler dashboard displays the stats of the Ingress Gateway and NetScaler CPX sidecar proxies.

 ![](images/grafana-dashboard.png)

-# <a name="servicegraph"> I) Visualize Service Graph in Citrix ADM</a>
+# <a name="servicegraph"> I) Visualize Service Graph in NetScaler ADM</a>

-Before visualizing the Service Graph, you can check if the virtual server configured in ADC are properly discovered and licensed.
+Before visualizing the Service Graph, you can check if the virtual server configured in NetScaler are properly discovered and licensed.
 For this, see the section: [Debugging](#debugging).

 In ADM navigate  `Application > Service Graph > MicroServices`.